We can imagine the

 user symbolic link in

-systems/realworld-backend/src/clojure/realworld/user points to the
+services/realworld-backend/src/clojure/realworld/user points to the

 Environments can also be used to execute code that you don’t want to deploy or mix with production code.
 For example, this could be scripts that fix problems with data, or exploratory code that explores external API’s.